 In addition to his client responsibilities, Bryan serves as a member of the firm's Associate Evaluation Committee.

 Recent Notable Matters

-Southern Copper Corporation — defending client and certain members of its board of directors in a shareholder derivative class action complaint asserting an alleged breach of contract and an alleged breach of fiduciary duties
+Southern Copper Corporation — defending client and certain members of its board of directors in a derivative suit filed in the Delaware Court of Chancery alleging breach of contract and breach of fiduciary duties arising from minerals contracts, transportation contracts, and construction contracts with related-parties